Mahmoud-Mehri/startup/README.md

 # startup

-A simple test project with Node.JS and React.JS
+A simple project with Node.JS and React.JS using GraphQL

 Back: